Estimated reading time: 4 minutes

 It’s been studied by researchers in Germany, Sweden, China, Armenia, Korea, England, Japan, and the United States.
 And it continues to fascinate scientists, doctors, and holistic practitioners thanks to its exceptional health benefits.
 And I’m one of them.
 Eleuthero is an invaluable ally in today’s stressful world.

 This remarkable herb seems to help your body contend with one of the biggest health challenges we all face: Stress.
 It does this in several ways:

 Eleuthero seems to help your body adapt to stress and makes your stress response more efficient.

-Of course, eleuthero cannot get rid of the sources of stress in your life.
-But by supporting your body’s natural stress response, energizing you and helping you maintain a sense of calm, eleuthero gives you powerful support for dealing with these stressors.
-I’ve used eleuthero daily for 30 years, and have recommended it to hundreds of patients.
+Of course, eleuthero cannot eliminate the sources of stress in your life.
+But by supporting your body’s natural stress response, energizing you, and helping you maintain a sense of calm, eleuthero gives you powerful support for dealing with these stressors.
+I’ve used Eleuthero daily for over 30 years and have recommended it to hundreds of patients.
 But there’s only one eleuthero supplement brand I recommend.
-To get the most of eleuthero’s energizing, stress-busting benefits, I only use Organic Sun Eleuthero for its high quality and absorption.
+To get the most out of Eleuthero’s energizing, stress-busting benefits, I only use Organic Sun Eleuthero for its high quality and absorption.

 Author: Dr. Mark Drucker

 (1) Halstead, Bruce and Loretta L. Hood.
 Eleutherococcus Senticosus: Siberian Ginseng: An Introduction to the Concept of Adaptogenic Medicine.
 Oriental Healing Arts Institute.
 Taiwan, 1984.